 Venture debt is a type of loan available to companies that are already venture-funded.
 It’s offered by specialty banks or non-bank lenders and is typically used for equipment purchases that add to the asset side of the balance sheet.
 You’ll find venture debt listed as one of the many types of working capital funding your company can apply for.

 Examples of venture debt include term loans for growth capital and accounts receivable financing, where companies use their outstanding invoices as a basis for funding.
 Lenders will typically offer one third to one half of a company’s total equity in venture debt with repayment terms ranging from twelve to forty-eight months.
 Interest rates vary.

 Grants are the most appealing and the most difficult to get form of non-dilutive funding.
 Unlike small business loans and venture debt, grants do not require repayment.
 They’re most common in the non-profit sector, but there are grants for start-ups and small businesses that you can apply for through commerce organizations and the US Small Business Administration (SBA).

 Are your products, services, or processes something other companies might be willing to pay a licensing fee for?
-This is a creative way to raise capital that doesn’t require giving up an equity share in your company.
+This is a creative way to raise non-dilutive capital.
 One of the more common examples of licensing is the use of popular cartoon characters in television commercials.
 The advertisers pay the creators for those.

-The payments generated from a licensing agreement are called “royalties.”
+The recurring revenue generated from a licensing agreement is called “royalties.”
 Using that income to guarantee debt financing is basically the same process as using your company’s accounts receivables.
 Royalty rights can also be sold outright, providing an instant source of working capital, but depriving the company of a future income stream.

 6. Vouchers and bonds